David-boo/David-Boo.github.io/_posts/2021-01-05-biopython-tutorial-first.markdown

 #### 8. PDB: 3D structure protein analysis
    * Count atoms in a PDB structure

 ---

 #### 1. First Steps

-The latest version available when I’m writing this article is biopython-1.77 released in May 2020.
-You can install Biopython using pip
-Biopython requires NumPy which will be installed automatically if you install Biopython with pip (see below for compiling Biopython yourself).
+Our first step is installing Biopython.
+The easiest way is to Biopython is using ```pip``` package such as follows.
+(Please note that Biopython also requires NumPy package, which will be installed automatically if you install Biopython with ```pip```).

+If you already have Biopython installed you can upgrade it using ```pip``` aswell.

 ```python
 pip install biopython
 pip install --upgrade biopython
 ```

-You can test whether Biopython is properly installed by executing the following line in the python interpreter.
+You can test if Biopython is properly installed by executing:

 ```python
 import Bio
 ```

-If you get an error such as ImportError: No module named Bio then you haven’t installed Biopython properly in your working environment.
-If no error messages appear, we are good to go.
+If no error messages appear, everything is working and you're all set.

 ---

 #### 2. Working with sequences